Number 72: Alfonsina Strada

 alfonsina strada

-In Rijeka, at the end of the longest stage of the Giro, 415 km from Bologna to Istria, Alfonsina pours out with the press, that finally stops defining her as a frivolous “devil in a skirt”, appreciating the courage of the woman: “But what could I do?
+In Rijeka, at the end of the longest stage of the Giro, 415 km from Bologna to Istria, Alfonsina declares to the press, that finally stops defining her as a frivolous “devil in a skirt”, appreciating the courage of the woman: “But what could I do?
 The whore?
-I have a husband to the asylum that I have to help, I have a child in college that costs me 10 Lire per day.
+I have a husband to the asylum that I have to help, I have a child in school that costs me 10 Lire per day.
 I have good legs, and the fans in Italy (especially women and mothers) treat me with enthusiasm.
 I’ve had some disappointments, some mocked me, but I’m satisfied and I know I did well.”

 The tour ends with the victory of Giuseppe Enrici after the duel with Federico Gay.
 Only 30 of the original 90 riders arrived in Milan.
 Alfonsina is among them.

-In subsequent years, the opportunity to enroll in the Giro was denied to Alfonsina.
+In the following years, the opportunity to enroll in the Giro was denied to Alfonsina.
 But she participates anyway for long stretches, as she had done in her debut period, winning the friendship, esteem, and admiration of many journalists, riders, and cycling enthusiasts who continue to follow her exploits with curiosity.

 Left widow by Luigi Strada, Alfonsina remarried in Milan, on December 9, 1950, with an ex-cyclist, Carlo Messori, with the help of whom she continues her sports activity until she decides to quit competitions.
 But her passion for cycling is not blown over.
 She opens, in fact, in Milan, in Via Varesina, a bicycle shop with a small workshop for repairs.
 Widow again in 1957, she keeps running the store by herself.